bomonike/bomonike.github.io/ansible.md

 When the ansible program is invoked, it delegates work to <a href="#Modules">various Modules</a>.
 Additional custom modules can be defined, such as for building assets within AWS using CloudFormation as well as other clouds (Digital Ocean, Linode, Rackspace, etc.).

 `ansible` is one of the <a href="#Executables">command-line executables</a> installed by <strong>Python</strong> when the <strong>Ansible (Core) Control Server</strong> is installed.

-The Ansible Core only contains core (essential) modules.
-It's legacy "Ansible Engine" in RHEL 8.5 and earlierincludes 3367 modules by default.
+"Ansible Core" since version 2.13 only contains core (essential) modules.
+It's legacy "Ansible Engine" in RHEL 8.5 and earlier includes 3367 modules by default.

-Ansible 2.13 "Core" in RHEL 8.6 and later installs additional modules through collections from the <strong>ansible-galaxay</strong> at <a target="_blank" href="https://galaxy.ansible.com/">https://galaxy.ansible.com</a> website, which is a community-submitted repository of <a href="#Roles">Roles</a> that define the installation of many categories of software (database, etc).
+"Core" in RHEL 8.6 and later installs additional modules through collections from the <strong>ansible-galaxay</strong> at <a target="_blank" href="https://galaxy.ansible.com/">https://galaxy.ansible.com</a> website, which is a community-submitted repository of <a href="#Roles">Roles</a> that define the installation of many categories of software (database, etc).

 The website shows a "quality rating" based on runs of the <strong>ansible-lint</strong> program which validate changes.
 The program used on by the website can be run on your server after being installed by pip to validate changes after downloading and editing.